Everlasting Pea Lathyrus latifolius

 - Flower Description:

-- Flowers have 5-15 petals.
-They are pea-like in elongated clusters and corolla is up to 1" in size.
-They can be magenta-purple, rose-pink, white, yellow, or blue in color.
+- Flowers have 5 to 15 petals.
+They are pea-like in elongated clusters and the corolla is up to 1 inch in size.
+Blossoms can be magenta-purple, rose-pink, white, yellow, or blue in color.
 Inflorescence is a raceme, axillary.
 Peduncle length exceeds the length of leaves.
-They bloom in midsummer to fall.
+Blooms in midsummer to fall.

 -